Registrar's Office/Academic Standards & Athletic Compliance

 Grades of C or higher will earn a PS grade.
 Grades of D+ or below will be posted to your record and calculated into your CGPA.

 Withdrawing from a class by the published deadline will result in a grade of “W” for the class.
 This is not punitive and not used in calculation of your CGPA.

 If you receive financial aid, please see drops & withdrawals.

 Grades of “FX” indicate that the student stopped attending the class without withdrawing or never attended the class.
 The “FX” grade is calculated into your CGPA.

 Contact your professor to arrange for an “Incomplete” grade for the class if you have verifiable circumstances.
 An “I” is assigned to the record and students have 180 days to complete the class or negotiate an extension with the professor.

 Grade appeals are progressive: 1.)
 Professor 2.)
 Department Chair 3.)
 Dean 4.)
-Student
+Academic Standards Committee.

 The unauthorized repeat notation means that a Third Attempt of a Course form was not completed for approval prior to taking a class.